farmountain/Codex_Boaster/docs/architecture.md

 ```
 codex-booster/
 ├── backend/
-│   ├── main.py
+│   ├── main.py            # FastAPI entry point
-│   ├── agents/
+│   ├── agents/            # Architect, Builder, Tester, Reflexion, Exporter, Monetizer
-│   ├── integrations/
+│   ├── integrations/      # HipCortex bridge
-│   └── ...
+│   └── services/          # AUREUS helpers and build workflow
-├── frontend/
+├── frontend/              # Next.js application
-│   └── ...
-└── docs/
+└── docs/                  # Documentation
 ```

-The backend exposes a FastAPI application with modular agents.
-Each agent uses `hipcortex_bridge.py` for memory and reflexion.
+The backend exposes a FastAPI API with one route per agent.  `hipcortex_bridge.py` provides a single interface to HipCortex for logging and memory snapshots.
+The `build_test_cycle` helper orchestrates BuilderAgent, TesterAgent and ReflexionAgent to implement the TDD loop.

+The frontend consumes these API endpoints to display plans, build results and billing status to the user.